bytting/gamma-collector/README.md

 	Copy this file to ``/etc/gpsd`` to configure the gps.

-The Osprey SDK contains a "DataTypes" directory with the python modules used to manage a Canberra Osprey detector.
-For the osprey plugin to work, copy this directory to the parent directory of the gamma-collector source, so that plugin_osprey.py will find it as "../DataTypes" The Osprey API is also expected to be available at IP address 10.0.1.4.

 Given a successful configuration, gammad.py will be listening on UDP port 9999 after booting up the system.